Sometimes, knowingly or unknowingly, you can end up with bad credit. A low credit score makes it harder to get a loan or financing for something.

-- The main fee, which is for the actual loan amount you took.
+- The main fee is for the actual loan amount you took.

-- The interest fee, which goes for interest due.
+- The interest fee, goes for interest due.

 The monthly car financing fee varies depending on the loan you took, including how much you paid as a down payment, annual interest rate (known as APR), and contract term.